wyattscarpenter/outstanding-projects/README.md

 If it's unclear what I'm talking about, it's probably one of my GitHub projects, and you can probably search there for additional context.
 This is all part of the fun.

 ## maybe you can do these, or at least some of these
+- there are a number of small video games I would like to make which I have the programming skill to make, but not the graphical and audio skills. many of them only require pixel art.
+But probably a large volume of pixel art in a consistent style or at least semicosistent.
 - can discord-kill-time be changed to use the CSS route of the similar script somehow, or at least stop crashing discord?
 - write rule 124 implementation for FLOWN
 - "the canon" (generalization of the biblical Canon, the literary canon, the Western Canon, etc), a dataset and visualization (timeline (going vertically down a web page)) of every important book.